Författare

 Bästsäljande20 verk2 språk

-Dan Jones är en uppskattad författare inom Historia och arkeologi och Skönlitteratur med totalt 20 böcker tillgängliga på Bokkollen, utgivna hos Penguin Books, Bloomsbury Publishing PLC, Octopus Publishing Group.
+Dan Jones är en uppskattad författare inom Historia och arkeologi och Skönlitteratur med totalt 20 böcker tillgängliga på Bokkollen, utgivna hos Bloomsbury Publishing PLC, Penguin Books, Historiska Media.

-Bland verken finns Crusaders, som toppar listan över Dan Joness populäraste böcker.
+Bland verken finns Henry V, som toppar listan över Dan Joness populäraste böcker.
 Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Queer Heroes of Myth and Legend – ett annat uppskattat verk av Dan Jones.
+Prova Hollow Crown – ett annat uppskattat verk av Dan Jones.

 På Bokkollen gör vi det enkelt att navigera i Dan Joness författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.